weekendesk/kubernetes-the-hard-way/docs/03-compute-resources.md

     Type            | Protocol | Port range | Source
     All traffic     |   All    |    All     | Anywhere: 0.0.0.0/0   # NTP trafic, softwares updates, etc

-> An [external load balancer](https://aws.amazon.com/elasticloadbalancing/) will be used to expose the Kubernetes API Servers to remote clients.

 Go to the security group just created to ensure all the rules are here, in the Inbound and Outbound tabs.

 ### Kubernetes Public IP Address

-Allocate a static IP address that will be attached to the external load balancer fronting the Kubernetes API Servers:
-An load balancer is used to expose the Kubernetes API Servers to remote clients.
-You must allocate a static IP address that will be attached to the load balancer fronting the Kubernetes API Servers: go to the Elastic IP panel and create a new Elastic IP.
-You do not need to assign this IP to anything at this moment.
-You need to do this before the generation of SSL certificates, because you are going to use that IP address in the certificates.
+> An [external load balancer](https://aws.amazon.com/elasticloadbalancing/) will be created later to expose the Kubernetes API Servers to remote clients.
+You need to allocate a static IP address that will be attached to the load balancer fronting the Kubernetes API Servers: go to the Elastic IP panel and create a new Elastic IP.
+You do not need to assign this IP to anything at this moment, but the creation of the public IP is needed for the generation of SSL certificates, because you are going to use that IP address in the certificates.

-During the installation process, kubernetes instances (masters and nodes) must have a public IP so you can execute commands on them using ssh.
+During the installation process, kubernetes instances (masters and nodes) must have a public IP so you can execute commands on them using ssh (you will delete those Elastic IPs at the end of the installation process).
 So for the whole installation process, allocate an Elastic IP for each master and each node, you will delete them at the end of the installation process and only the external load balancer will have its own public IP.

-But a public IP is not enough for masters and nodes: an AWS VPC needs an Internet gateway to be internet-routable (go on the internet from the VPC instances, and join the instances from Internet).
+But you can't associate for now an Elastic IP to an instance: an AWS VPC needs an Internet gateway to be internet-routable (go on the internet from the VPC instances, and join the instances from Internet).
 So you need to create an Internet gateway for your VPC in order to associate an Elastic IP to the VPC instances.
 To enable access to or from the Internet for instances in a VPC, you must do the following:

 * Attach an Internet gateway to your VPC:
   ** Open the AWS VPC console, go to the Internet Gateways section.
 Click on the Create Internet Gateway button.